MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 * [Zimperium MTD](https://play.google.com/store/apps/details?id=com.zimperium.zips)

 ## Step 2: Activate MTD app
 Return to the **Get access** screen where you were first prompted to install the MTD app.
-The following sections describe the steps for iOS and Android devices.
+Complete the following steps to activate the app on your iOS or Android device.

 ### Activation for iOS app
-1. On the Get access screen, select **Open**.
+1. Open the MTD app.
 2. The MTD app asks for permission to open Microsoft Authenticator.
 Select **Open**.
 3. Select your work account and sign in.
 4. Wait while the MTD app scans your device for security threats.